Jain literature: Influence on Indian literature

+According to George L. Hart, the legend of the Tamil Sangams or "literary assemblies" was based on the Jain sangham at Madurai:

+There was a permanent Jaina assembly called a Sangha established about 604 CE in Maturai.
+It seems likely that this assembly was the model upon which tradition fabricated the cangkam legend."

+Jainism began to decline around the 8th century, with many Tamil kings embracing Hindu religions, especially Shaivism.
+Still, the Chalukya, Pallava and Pandya dynasties embraced Jainism.

 Jain scholars also contributed to Kannada literature.
 The Digambara Jain texts in Karnataka are unusual in having been written under the patronage of kings and regional aristocrats.
 They describe warrior violence and martial valor as equivalent to a "fully committed Jain ascetic", setting aside Jainism's absolute non-violence.

 Jain manuscript libraries called bhandaras inside Jain temples are the oldest surviving in India.
 Jain libraries, including the Śvētāmbara collections at Patan, Gujarat and Jaiselmer, Rajasthan, and the Digambara collections in Karnataka temples, have a large number of well-preserved manuscripts.
 These include Jain literature and Hindu and Buddhist texts.
 Almost all have been dated to about, or after, the 11th century CE.
 The largest and most valuable libraries are found in the Thar Desert, hidden in the underground vaults of Jain temples.
 These collections have witnessed insect damage, and only a small portion have been published and studied by scholars.